suvoooo/galpropmodenergy/README.md

 # galpropmodenergy
-few of the files contain processing files from Pythia to the source files required for galprop.
+Preparing files from Pythia to use it as flux in production to use it as the source files for propagation in galprop.
-This is the modification in energy bin-width for GALPROP.
-Basically interpolation (complex/linear) between two consecutive bins to correctly account for electron energy loss.